 Make a one-time offer to new guests of a free desert, drinks voucher or something else which is relatively low-cost to you, but of value to your customers.

 Place a newsletter opt-in form prominently on every page of your website (try using a pop-up - it’s less irritating than you might think, and your website platform might have the capability to add this easily).

 Create urgency for customers to join your list.
 Maybe you’re releasing your new menu and it’ll be an exclusive annoucement in your email.
 Maybe you have cook-at-home boxes available on the website, but only email subscribers will know when they’re on sale!
 Use your social accounts to promote this and entice sign up.

-Step 4: Segment your list
+Step 4: Segment and Personalize